wormhole-foundation/wormhole/docs/assumptions.md

 For some use cases, like PoS validation, the risk of host compromise can be fully mitigated by running a smart HSM like [SignOS](https://certus.one/sign-os).
 In these cases, the smart HSM can parse the signature payload and apply constraints like "a given block height may only be signed once", which can be independently verified in a secure enclave.

-In the case of on an oracle like Wormhole, this constraint is "only finalized events may be certified", which is impossible to verify without verifying block headers.
-Therefore, in the case of Wormhole, the entire Wormhole instance would have to run inside a smart HSM, including light clients for the chains it supports.
+In the case of an oracle like Wormhole, this constraint is "only finalized events may be certified", which is impossible to verify without verifying merkle proofs and syncing at least a sparse header chain.
+Therefore, in the case of Wormhole, the entire Wormhole instance would have to run inside a smart HSM/SignOS, including light clients for the chains it supports.

 ## Third-party libraries